 What we did

 We implemented a subscription based applicant tracking system (ATS) that offered them a career landing page, the ability to post for free or at heavily discounted rates on dozens of job posting sites and allowed all resumes to come in to one place.
 The system performed an initial technical screening based on skills and an easy rating system where we could triage candidates for further review.
-They also added a skills assessment for certain job families.
+They also added a outside skills assessment for certain job families.

-We developed an inventory of role-based interview questions using Korn Ferry Leadership Architect® and trained all line managers in behavioral interview techniques to create consistency in the interview process across the organization.

-We created better leverage for the HR manager by getting the line managers involved earlier in the recruiting process.
-Using the ATS along with their usual communication channels, we made the line managers responsible for skills screening and used roles specific assessments to provide further data.
-HR was still responsible for the overall process, but line managers were empowered to take the lead in the interview and selection of employees for their teams.
+We also looked at the interview questions and developed an inventory of role-based interview questions using Korn Ferry Leadership Architect® and trained all line managers in behavioral interview techniques to create consistency in the interview process across the organization.
+From there we were able to get hiring managers involved earlier in the recruiting process.
+Using the ATS along with #slack, we had the hiring managers screening for skills and used role-specific assessments for further screening data.
+HR was still responsible for the overall process but the hiring manager was able to take the lead in the interview and selection or employees for their teams.